 The addictiveness of heroin makes it one of the most commonly abused drugs in the U.S. People often turn to drugs like heroin after running out of prescription opioids or as a way to cope with mental health issues.
-It is possible to overcome a heroin addiction with the right treatment and support.
-Colorado Medication Assisted Recovery offers you a path forward that helps you achieve recovery and break free of your heroin addiction.
+Heroin addiction treatment in Colorado can help you break the cycle of addiction and demonstrate that recovery is possible with the proper treatment and support.

 How Does Heroin Addiction Start?

 The path toward heroin addiction starts with developing a dependency.
 Heroin is an opioid that works by binding to opioid receptors located on different cells in your central nervous system, including your brain.
 It produces euphoric feelings as a reward to encourage users to continue using heroin to replicate the experience.
 Once heroin dependency develops, people often take larger quantities of the drug.
 Long-term heroin use can turn that dependency into an addiction.